 Because of Eric’s dream many others with disabilities and life threatening illnesses have had their dream come true as well.

-The Annual Eric Corey foundations, Turkey Tracks hunt in April at Knox Indiana is Eric’s legacy that lives on through this family, hunting buddies and many, many friends as well as landowners and financial supporters
+The annual TURKEY TRACKS HUNT ERIC COREY FOUNDATION in April at Knox Indiana is Eric’s legacy that lives on through this family, hunting buddies and many, many friends as well as landowners and financial supporters

 Last year over 30 people went on a turkey hunt thanks to this organization.
 Over 300 people attended the hunts activities.
 Over 400 attended a pre-hunt fundraiser fish fry and entertainment night.

 The Legacy Eric has entrusted to us lives on!

 Sadly Eric Corey lost his struggle with ALS January 18th 2012 as he quietly passed from this life into the arms of Jesus.